BusinessOptics/fn_graph/README.md

 ```

 _Pros:_ This is easy to reference from both the notebook and production\
 _Cons:_ The modeller cannot see the intermediate results and functions cannot be reused.
+Functions are called multiple times.

 None of these are great.
 Fn Graph would solve it like this.